 Tasks Before Apps with Toontastic 3D

 Toontastic is a favorite tool for classrooms.
 This app is now available for iPad and Android tablets and can empower students to tell their own stories.
 A creation tool like Toontastic 3D helps set a purpose for learning in your classroom.
 Students can explore a range of topics across subject areas, as they create a product for an authentic audience.
-Recording their voice, combining animation and images, are all part of the creation process students can embark on with Toontastic 3D.
+Recording their voice, combining animation and images, are all part of the creation process.
+Students can embark on all of this with Toontastic 3D.
 Check out the video below to see this awesome app in action!

 Classroom Activities with Toontastic Storytelling App